Oreo (novel): Language

 The novel uses many different languages, including African-American vernacular, Yiddish, superstandard language, louise-ese, math, rhyme, singing.

 Language is associated with social standing, intelligence, geographical climates, socioeconomic status, and race.

 Humor

 One of the most important aspects of the novel is Ross’ use of humor.
 As one critic comments, "her throwaway lines have more zing than most comic writers’ studied arias."
 Her use of language is incredibly playful and acerbic, both prosaic and poetic.
 In her foreword to the novel, author Danzy Senna calls Ross a comic mulatto, stating that her verbal precocity turns the word on its head.

 Greek Mythology

 Like Theseus, Oreo embarks on a journey to search for her missing father with the help of few clues.
-Ros provides a succinct and satirical commentary in the last chapter to highlight the parallel between the two stories.
+Ross provides a succinct and satirical commentary in the last chapter to highlight the parallel between the two stories.
 Traditional aspects of the myth – such as the shoes and sandals Theseus is given before embarking on his quest – are reworked to seem unnecessary and slightly ridiculous.